molliemarie/D3Workshops/2018-12-4_D3Scatter/README.md

 - **#D3js** (optional) - for chatting about D3 going forward

 ## CodePen
 You’ll need a CodePen account to participate in the workshop exercises fully.
 You can [get one for free here](http://codepen.io/).

+Once you've joined, you can find all of the codepends necessary for this workshop [here](https://codepen.io/collection/XwdbBJ/).

 ## Slides